amasotti/gmaps-link/README.md

 - **Open in New Tab**: Choose whether Google Maps opens in new tab or current tab
 - **Confirmation Dialog**: Optional confirmation before opening Google Maps
+- **Custom Selectors**: Add your own CSS selectors to detect maps on other websites

 ## Privacy